 Rob Bell shares his spiritual knowledge and inspirational messages through his weekly podcast, The Robcast.
 He occasionally shares interviews with other theologians, scholars and inspiring people.

 I would start with his series entitled, "God".
 It helped to shape my perspective on my faith, the Bible and affirmed much of what I had already believed:

-The Liturgist Podcast is founded by Michael Gungar and Mike McHargue (also known as Science Mike).
-Committed to creating a safe community for the examination of reality through art, faith and science The Liturgists Podcasts is home to the "spiritually homeless and frustrated".
+The Liturgist Podcast is founded by Michael Gungar and Mike McHargue (also known as Science Mike) is committed to creating a safe community for the examination of reality through art, faith and science.
+The Liturgists Podcasts is home to the "spiritually homeless and frustrated".

 Michael Gungor and Mike McHargue share their own experiences with doubt on Episodes 6 and 7:

 In Episode 9 Mike McHargue discusses fostering and finding a safe spiritual community: